Youth Dance Classes

 - In-Person registration ONLY.
 If you missed the in-person registration date, please email educate-smdcac@miamidade.gov to schedule an appointment while spots last!

-There will be NO CLASS on the following days, in accordance with M-DCPS and Legal Holidays:
+There will be NO CLASS on the following days:

 Hip Hop Dance Instructor: Ms. Aimee